mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

-You may already know that MIT App Inventor lets you help your students create original mobile apps that can make real-world differences to themselves and their communities..
+You may already know that MIT App Inventor lets you help your students create original mobile apps that can make real-world differences to themselves and their communities.

 Now, with MIT App Inventor IoT, your students can build apps that communicate with physical and digital objects all around them.